kimasgill/Projects-and-Code-Snippets/README.md

 ### ToDo List
 This is a Todo List Application that features CSS Animations when hovering over todo items.
+Technologies used:
+- HTML
+- CSS
+- jQuery
-Technologies used: HTML, CSS, jQuery, Fontawesome Icons
+- Fontawesome Icons

 ### Tribute Page
 This is a tribute page showing the highlights of Michael Jackson's musical career.
 Technologies used: